Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

 \subsection{Reddit}

 Reddit is an online social media platform composed of millions of subcommunities known as subreddits~\cite{RedditMetrics,chandrasekharan2018internet}.
-Subreddits are each dedicated to specific topics, ranging from politics (r/politics) and science (r/science) to Pokemon (r/pokemon).
-Depending on their community guidelines and rules, users can submit news articles, opinions, images, and memes as \textit{submissions}.
-Underneath these submissions, other users can leave comments or reply to comments from other users.
-Anyone can create a subreddit and they are moderated both by Reddit content policies, subreddit-specific rules, as well as often implicit community norms~\cite{chandrasekharan2018internet,fiesler2018reddit,jhaver2019did}.
-These norms encompass political behaviors, tolerance to misinformation, and toxic or malign behavior (\textit{e.g.,} cursing, personal attacks)~\cite{rajadesingan2020quick,chandrasekharan2018internet,weld2022makes,jhaver2019did}.
-Weld \textit{et~al.}~\cite{weld2022makes} find that subreddit norms vary widely; each subreddit has its unique value hierarchy.
+Subreddits are dedicated to specific topics, ranging from politics (r/politics) and science (r/science) to Pokemon (r/pokemon).
+Depending on the community, users can submit news articles, opinions, images, and memes as \textit{submissions}.
+Underneath these submissions, other users can comment or reply to comments from other users.
+Anyone can create a subreddit and subreddits are moderated by Reddit content policies, subreddit-specific rules, and implicit community norms~\cite{chandrasekharan2018internet,fiesler2018reddit,jhaver2019did}.
+Subreddit norms vary widely~\cite{weld2022makes} and encompass political behaviors, tolerance to misinformation, and toxic behavior~\cite{rajadesingan2020quick,chandrasekharan2018internet,weld2022makes,jhaver2019did}.